Meet me, Sarah Studebaker, RN L.Ac. Diplomate NCCAOM

 What is the biggest misconception I hear about acupuncture?

 I suppose the biggest misconception about Acupuncture and Oriental medicine is that we move one’s intangible ethereal energy around.
-Qi (chee), in a medical context translates to vital air, blood, and body fluids.
+"Qi" (pronounced "chee").
+In Oriental Medicine textbooks, "Qi" translates to vital air, blood, and body fluids.
 Acupuncture produces biophysical changes.
 These changes have been documented with fMRI and PET scans.
 Actual physiological change is effected when you work collaboratively with your acupuncturist.

 How long does acupuncture work and how many treatments do I need?

 Acupuncture is cumulative.
 Some acute conditions are easily taken care of with two to three treatments.
 If you’re struggling with a long-term problem, it will take more time.
-Each person isunique, and so are their treatment plans.
+Each person is unique, and so are their treatment plans.
 During your initial exam and treatment consultation, I will discuss your treatment plan with you.
 To learn more, ask questions or get in touch, contact me today at (740) 919-3599 (text or call), or email firstname.lastname@example.org.
 Clicking "Contact Me" will get you a link to my email.